 It is the dream of everyone to have long-term freelance clients and a good working relationship.
-However, most clients dump their freelancers without giving the reasons.
+However, most clients dump their freelancers without giving reasons.
 Maybe you have been in this situation before.
 But have you ever considered why it happened?
 In case you haven’t, then here are the possible reasons freelance clients leave.

 Many freelancers receive orders earlier but postpone them until they get caught up with time.
 Don’t try this!
 If you are assigned work a week or two days earlier, and you deliver late or give lame excuses.
 Then be sure that the client, will with no doubt, dump you for another freelancer.
 It is better to finish earlier than to postpone work and end up missing the deadline.
 To avoid this you should learn methods of balancing your busy days.

 This is another big mistake that could result in your clients leaving.
-Failure to communicate to your customer about the current situation may cost you a lot.
+Failure to communicate with your customer about the current situation may cost you a lot.
 If you cannot deliver due to illness or some emergencies, talk earlier enough for him to adjust any changes.
 Some clients are so strict that if you make any communication blunder, they leave you for another freelancer.

 But walk in your client’s path.
 Would you have a freelancer who doesn’t communicate until you ask?